-The Moss Park OPS began as a volunteer initiative run by the Toronto Overdose Prevention Society.
+The Moss Park CTS began as a volunteer initiative run by the Toronto Overdose Prevention Society.
 As of July 2018, Moss Park CTS is now run by staff of South Riverdale Community Health Centre at an indoor location in the Moss Park community.
 It has an exemption from Health Canada to operate, and funding from the Government of Ontario.
-As a satellite service, the Moss Park site assists service users to connect to the wide variety of programs and services offered at South Riverdale CHC’s 955 site, as well as many services at the site.
+As a satellite of SRCHC the Moss Park CTS assists service users to connect to the wide variety of programs and services that are offered at South Riverdale CHC’s 955 location.
+In addition, many health and social service supports are provided on-site.

-Consumption Treatment Services save lives.
+Consumption & Treatment Services save lives.
 They prevent fatal overdoses, the transmission of serious diseases and offer a low barrier connection to health care and social services.
 Harm reduction staff including nurses are onsite to provide overdose response, medical care and referrals.

 Overdose prevention and supervised injection services improve public safety by reducing issues such as public injecting and discarded needles.
 Studies of supervised injection services elsewhere in Canada have found no increases in drug trafficking or assaults/robbery, and a decline in vehicle break-ins/vehicle theft.